hb9kns/plog/README.md

 In any case, you need a directory (the "working directory"), where the source texts (Markdown formatted) are stored.
 Typically, this would be inside of a directory which is version controlled by Git, but plog should still work without that.
-In this directory, all its subdirectories, and additional directories needed for publication, the plog scripts (either launched manually by you or by some automatic process like a cron job) in principal need complete access permission (read, write, and execute).
+In this directory, as well as its subdirectories, and additional directories needed for publication, the plog scripts (either launched manually by you or by some automatic process like a cron job) in principal need complete access permission (read, write, and execute).

 As a subdirectory, you should set up the archive directory, and you have to accordingly set the variable `arch` in `pubnext.sh`.

+In the working directory, you have to set up the configuration script `.plog.rc`; you can use `plogrc.template` as a starting point.

 #### File names for "posts", or source texts